thachp/use-cqrs/README.md

 // Support dependency injection
 @Injectable()
 class ExampleValidationInjectedService {
-    printMessage() {
+    doSomething() {
         console.log("I am alive!");
     }
 }

 // Support field validation
-// Skip must have a minimum value of 0.
+// Skip must have a minimum value of 0
 // Take must have a minimum value of 0 and max at 10 export class ExampleValidationQuery implements IQuery {
     @Min(0)